parttimehacker/new_pi_desktop/README.md

 # Configuring Your Raspberry Pi

 A default configuration dialog will start on the first boot of your new SD card.
-You will be required to setup the following.

-* Select country, language, timezone and language
-* Enter a password
-* Select your wireless network (if applicable)
-* Update the desktop OS image software - get a cup of coffee
-* Reboot

-Next you want to run the Raspberry Pi Configation dialog.
-Update the following with:
+First run raspi-config, the Raspberry Pi Configation dialog.

 ```
 sudo raspi-config
 ```
+Update the following with:
 * New password for **PI** user
 * Hostname for your new device
+* Select locale and timezone
-* Interfaces: Camera, SSH, VNC, SPI and I2C
+* Enable nterfaces: Camera, SSH, VNC, SPI and I2C
 * Reboot

 ## Preparing Remote Access